Finding the best cycling routes in Europe can be tricky. There are so many to choose from that it can be quite overwhelming.

 Lost Dot, the same company that runs the Transcontinental race, also runs an event in the region.
 Riders are given checkpoints and parcours to ride rather than a set route.
 This gives riders the freedom to test their navigation and route plotting skills on top of the already massive challenge in front of them.

-These great cycling routes are fantastic challenges for hardcore cyclists who want to experience bikepacking and being self-sufficient on the bike across some of the prettiest (and most challenging) landscapes in Europe.
+These great long distance cycling routes in Europe are fantastic challenges for hardcore cyclists who want to experience bikepacking and being self-sufficient on the bike across some of the prettiest (and most challenging) landscapes on the continent.

 Find out more about the Trans Pyrenees here.